dkeesey/tiptap-demo/memory-bank/project_rules.md

 - Maintain consistent spacing and typography
 - Ensure responsive design across device sizes
 - Use CSS variables for theming when appropriate
+- Include the Tailwind Typography plugin for rich text styling

 ### State Management
 - Use React context for editor state when necessary